 We use this information to provide you with tailored communications and a personalised dashboard to support you no matter where you are in the cycle.
 Here you’ll have access to a combination of suggested events, workshops, information and guidance that will help you clarify your thinking, expand your skills and give you the tools you need to succeed.

 How does it work in practice?

 This is an iterative process.
-Sometimes new information, a new experience, changing personal priorities will throw doubt on your original plans.
+Sometimes new information, a new experience or changing personal priorities will throw doubt on your original plans.
 Be comfortable with this, be willing to change direction as you discover new things about yourself, or in response to changing market realities.